ml4998/BBC-website-scraping/README.md

 ## About Me

 I'm a journalist based in New York City specializing in covering business stories through the lens of data.
 I am currently pursuing an M.S in Data Journalism.
+On this website, you can find my data projects.

 ## Contact

 Feel free to reach out to me at [ml4998@columbia.edu](mailto:ml4998@columbia.edu)

-This repository includes two main Jupyter notebooks:

-1. **BBC Movie Data Scraping**: The first notebook is dedicated to scraping a [BBC page](<link-to-BBC-page>) for various details including:
-   - Movie names
-   - Director names
-   - Critic names and their nationalities
-   - Release years

-   The output of this notebook is a CSV file containing all the above information.

-2. **Director Nationalities and IMDB Links Scraping**: The second notebook focuses on extracting the following data from another [web page](<link-to-second-page>):
-   - Nationalities of directors
-   - Links to their personal pages on IMDB

-   This process results in two CSV files: one with the nationalities of 330 directors, and another with a mapped list of these nationalities.
+## Projects

+In the BBC movie project, I scraped this BBC website using Beautiful Soup, Playwright, and regular Expressions.
+As a result, I created a searchable database (multiple CSV files) that includes a list of all the directors from the website, movie names, critic names, director nationalities, and links to their homepages on IMBD.